Which version of Minecraft should your server use?

 Every game update comes with new features, many of which allow new possibilities for your server.
 Not only does keeping up to date give players more content to play with, but it also allows utilisation of more modern server features to stand out amongst the crowd.
 A strong example of this is the introduction of full RGB text colour support in Minecraft 1.16, which is impossible on older versions.

 A vast majority of servers are running the latest version.
 Having a wider community of server owners on the same version means that there is more likely to be more available knowledge, schematics, plugins, and general assistance.
 People will generally create things for the version that has the most users.
-Due to this, the latest version will always have the most and newest content available for it.
+The latest version will always have the most and most recent content available for it.

-There's a common myth that a majority of Minecraft servers are running 1.8, which is undeniably false.
+There's a common myth that most Minecraft servers are running 1.8, which is undeniably false.
 The userbase of 1.8 has been slowly dropping, with more and more servers adopting the latest version.
-A majority of players are also running the newest version, due to the Minecraft Launcher automatically downloading the latest.
-Due to this, running the newest version also allows you to provide the best experience for most players.
+A majority of players are also running the most recent version, due to the Minecraft Launcher automatically downloading the latest.
+Thus, running the most recent version also allows you to provide the best experience for most players.

 This article is part of a series on how to run a Minecraft server.
 Click here to check out more!